-Master of Laws Programs in Human Rights Law in Leiden Netherlands
+Master of Laws Degrees in Human Rights Law in Leiden Netherlands

 The city of Leiden hosts Hollands oldest university with strong affiliations to the Royal House, whose members tend to be former students.
 In this South Holland city, you will also find the Webster University Leiden and the University of Applied Sciences Leiden.

 Best Master of Laws in Human Rights Law in Leiden in Netherlands